 Motion Questions.
 Perhaps the largest category of word problems concerns moving things and the related quantities distance, rate or speed and time.
 These are all related to one extraordinary formula, D equals RT.
 Some people like to remember this as the DRT equation.
 Thinking of that well you know, things move on the ground and the ground is made of dirt.
-Show Transcript
+Read full transcript

 That helps some people to remember this formula.
 So in that formula it relates D distance, R which is rate or speed, and T which is time.
 Each one of these quantities has units, and it's important to keep track of the units in your calculations.
 The units for rate determine the units of both distance and time.